How to Export Office 365 Mailbox to PST Using 4 Different Ways

 Step 10.
 Once, all the required settings and filters are applied then you can click on the Submit button and click on Done to close this window and start your search instantly.

 Step 11.
-Now the Search will be running in the background – in the meantime, you also can check the status of your Search by clicking on the Search tab.
+Now the Search will be running in the background – in the meantime, you can also check the status of your Search by clicking on the Search tab.

 step-9